This is the multi-page printable view of this section. Click here to print.

 TermMeaning

-DialogueDatabaseA .dialoguedb asset containing actors and dialogue sequences
+DialogueDatabaseA .dialoguedatabase container asset holding actors and sequences

-DialogueSequenceA graph of nodes that defines a single dialogue conversation
+DialogueSequenceA graph of nodes defining a single dialogue conversation

 PerformerA named actor entity in the level mapped from the database via DialoguePerformerMarkerComponent